Glide Memorial Church: Funding

 In 1981, Glide began receiving subsidies from the city for its meals program.
 As of 2002, individual donations from Sunday mass contributed less than $640,000 of the foundation's $8.5 million revenue.
 Glide also obtains funding from other various fundraising activities such as their Annual Holiday Festival.

 From 2000 to 2022, business magnate Warren Buffett raised over $34.2 million for Glide through an annual auction whose winner was invited to have lunch with him.
+In 2024, the Power of One auction was led by Marc Benioff and had raised more than $50 million.

 Notable actions

-Largely through the actions of its long-time Pastor Cecil Williams, Glide became known for its views on issues such as same-sex marriage.
-Williams’ actions included:
+Glide became known for its views on issues such as same-sex marriage.